Special Sections

 AlarmEmergency dive order on a U-boat.

-AlberichSpecial rubber foil to protect the U-boats from ASDIC.
-First attempted on U-67 in 1941.
+AlberichRubber coating to protect U-boats from ASDIC.
+First used on U-67 in 1941.

 Athos(FuMB 35) An advanced radar detection device.